spikegrobstein/capistrano-mailgun/README.md

 http://documentation.mailgun.net/api-sending.html

-This function also takes the following additional options:

- * `:text_template` -- a path to an ERB template for the text body of the email.
- * `:html_template` -- a path to an ERB template for the HTML body of the email.

 The templates will have access to all of your Capistrano variables and anything else that Capistrano can see such as methods and Capistrano plugins (including `Capistrano::Mailgun`).